nbovee/tracr/README.md

-# `tracr`: Remote Adaptive Collaborative Research for AI
+# `tracr`: Remote Adaptive Collaborative Reasoning

 A framework for **distributed AI experiments**, enabling split inference across multiple devices.
 This project allows you to run AI models across different devices, with automatic network management and experiment coordination.